stevenzim/chiir-2020/README.md

 # Citing work and datasets
+- Annotations can be found in [this folder](https://github.com/stevenzim/chiir-2020/tree/master/Annotations) -- URL_TRACKER_DATA.csv contains the number of 3rd party trackers for each URL.
+This dataset also includes where the tracking data was retreived.
+Details for WhoTracks.me dataset are described further below.
+-- annotations_metadata.csv contains a unique id, URL visited, the search task number (as provided by Pogacar et al. ITCIR 2017), Cochrane medical question, correct answer to question
-- For our publication, please use the following bibtex entry for citation.
+- For our publication and usage of the annotations, please use the following bibtex entry for citation.

 ```
 @inproceedings{Zimmerman2020Towards,